Solutions-Nitriques/jQuery-sizing/README.md

 passed in the options parameter.
 The first property is `reference` and its value can either be a CSS selector, a jQuery object or DOMElement.
 The others propeties are `width` and `height`.

-If the `reference` property is defined, than its size is used.
+If the `reference` property is defined, than its size is used and will override height and width properties.
 If `reference` is not defined, the algorithm will revert to `width` and `height`.
 If none is defined, the size of the `window` will be used as reference size.
 This behavior is encapsulated into the `cloneSize` method.